Yashwant Singh Parmar: Political career

 For several years in the 1940s, Dr. Y.S.
 Parmar was active in the Praja Mandal movements in the region that would later become the Himachal Pradesh state.
 In this movement, he led the Hill State People's Conference and led a Satyagrah movement in the Suket state, which were instrumental in the creation of the Himachal Pradesh province in 1948.

-In 1948, he was nominated as a member of the All India Congress Committee and later made the adviser of the Chief Commissioner of the newly formed Himachal Pradesh province.
+In 1948, Parmar was nominated as a member of the All India Congress Committee and later made the adviser of the Chief Commissioner of the newly formed Himachal Pradesh province.
 He served as the president of the Himachal Pradesh Congress Committee over 1948–50.
-Parmar served as the first Chief Minister of Himachal Pradesh, from 24 March 1952 to 31 October 1956.
+He served as the first Chief Minister of Himachal Pradesh, from 24 March 1952 to 31 October 1956.

 A major threat to the further development of Himachal Pradesh into a state came early on in the 1950s, in the form of strong efforts from both the centre and the powerful Punjab state to merge this relatively new political entity with Punjab.
 On the one hand, these efforts were fueled by a concern of the centre to stem the growth of regionalism, particularly language-based regionalism.
 On the other hand, Punjab desired to include these hilly regions within its territory, wherein it had financed and facilitated, with the help of central funds, the construction of major hydroelectric projects which primarily benefited the plains, including those of Punjab.
 Himachali political elites of the time feared that this would result in the economic and political subjugation of the hilly regions under Punjabi administration, mirroring the recently ended colonial subjugation of the British.
 Parmar strongly resisted the merging of Himachal Pradesh with Punjab, as recommended by the States Reorganization Committee in 1956.
 In protest, he resigned from the post of Chief Minister, and Himachal Pradesh became a Union Territory.

 Parmar again became the Chief Minister of Himachal Pradesh on 1 July 1963 and he was in office until 28 January 1977.
 It was during this long period that Himachal Pradesh finally became a full-fledged state of the Republic of India, on 25 January 1971.
 Parmar is credited with giving Himachal Pradesh its present form, and for his pioneering emphasis, in Himachal, on the vital roles of planned multi-sectoral development and road connectivity in the process of developing social, economic, and cultural coherence and progress in this state.

 Towards the end of his term, however, Parmar's differences with Sanjay Gandhi led to the former's resignation, and his return to his hometown Baghthan in the year 1977.

 Criticism

 The then Pradesh Congress President Kunj Behari Lal Butail, from Kangra, alleged discrimination against the merged areas of Himachal Pradesh.

+Other political opponents of Parmar included Dr. Salig Ram and Kr.
+Inder Singh.